Installation

 docker-compose is not recent enough

-You can install an up-to-date version with:
+You can install an up-to-date version with (at least 1.27 is required):

 $ pip install --user docker-compose